 History of .Net

 The development of .Net started in 1999.
-It was officially advertised on January 13, 2000, when Bill Gates assigned the new CEO of Microsoft – Steve Ballmer.
+It was officially advertised on January 13, 2000, when Bill Gates assigned Microfost’s new CEO – Steve Ballmer.
 It was also announced unique tactics for the company, named Next Generation Windows Services (NGWS).

 The original strategy was about to link Microsoft’s breathing and upcoming developments into a rare set to empower users to work with the World Wide Web from wireless gadgets that have Internet access.